• Home

 Noe Venable

 Out past Tom Waits and Tori Amos, where the wild things are, Noe Venable spins stories and soundscapes of tragic, gleeful beauty.
-Start with the live album Down Easy or her latest album, the coldly beautiful Summer Storm Journals.
+Start with the live album Down Easy or the coldly beautiful Summer Storm Journals.

 Kris Delmhorst